Zeta potential: Electroacoustic phenomena

 There are two electroacoustic effects that are widely used for characterizing zeta potential: colloid vibration current and electric sonic amplitude.
 There are commercially available instruments that exploit these effects for measuring dynamic electrophoretic mobility, which depends on zeta potential.

 Electroacoustic techniques have the advantage of being able to perform measurements in intact samples, without dilution.
 Published and well-verified theories allow such measurements at volume fractions up to 50%.
 Calculation of zeta potential from the dynamic electrophoretic mobility requires information on the densities for particles and liquid.
 In addition, for larger particles exceeding roughly 300 nm in size information on the particle size required as well.

 Calculation

 The most known and widely used theory for calculating zeta potential from experimental data is that developed by Marian Smoluchowski in 1903.
-This theory was originally developed for electrophoresis; however, an extension to electroacoustics is now also available.
 Smoluchowski's theory is powerful because it is valid for dispersed particles of any shape and any concentration.
 However, it has its limitations: